Ophiase/Social-Group-Clustering/README.md

 School administrators may apply these tools to ensure a balanced distribution of psychological profiles across classes, fostering a more harmonious environment and equitable resource allocation.

+### Data Collection Method

+To facilitate data collection, teachers can administer a structured survey to students in a game-like format, making the experience engaging and accessible.
+This survey can consist of two types of questions:

+- **Scale Questions**: Students rate statements on a scale from 0 to 10, where 0 represents the minimum level of agreement or relevance, and 10 represents the maximum.
+- **Binary Questions**: True/False or Yes/No questions, encoded as 10 for "True" or "Yes" and 0 for "False" or "No."

+Teachers then compile the responses into a `.csv` file, where each column represents a question and each row corresponds to an individual student.
+If a student does not complete the survey, the software will generate values randomly within the 0-10 range to ensure completeness of the dataset.

+To further refine groupings, teachers may assign custom weights to each metric according to its importance in a particular context, allowing for targeted emphasis on specific psychological attributes during the clustering process.

 ## Features

 Clustering